kevinsallee/ftrack_exercises/customise_structure/README.md

 expecting it.
 Not ideal.
 - I could not find a proper way of defining the persistence of the message sent back to the web UI.
-Since I was publishing from ftrack-connect, by the time I got back to the UI, the message was gone.
-I hacked it by using a form with a label.
-I could also use a simple custom widget.
-Or maybe the best way is to actually add a Note somewhere so it ends up in the Inbox?
+Since I was publishing from ftrack-connect, by the time I got back to the UI, the message was not readable (stayed too little time on screen).
+I first decided to use a form with only a label, but that wasn't very nice looking.
+It would probably make sense to design a widget for this (or have persistence available).
+- The real estate for job description is limited, and there's no tooltip.
+I had to separate my message in 3 lines.
+I could not change the title to something like "Location transfer", it stays as "API Job"